cla-cif/RPS-Lizard-Spock/README.md

 The website's features were thoroughly tested using some well-known free web testers.
 Both pages (home page and support page) were tested.

 - __Web Responsive__
-    - The responsive feature has been tested using Chrome DevTools and an online Web [Design checker](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fcla-cif.github.io%2FRPS-Lizard-Spock%2F&width=1400&height=700).
+    - The responsive feature has been tested using Chrome DevTools and an online Web Design checker from [Media Genesis](https://responsivedesignchecker.com/).
+Here is the result of the [Home page](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fcla-cif.github.io%2FRPS-Lizard-Spock%2F&width=1400&height=700) and here is the result of the [Support page](https://cla-cif.github.io/RPS-Lizard-Spock/support.html).
 The website's layout has been tested on a range of different screen sizes, from small 320x480 screens (e.g. Apple iPhone 3) to widescreen 24" and their landscape view providing a good user experience.
-The website has passed the [Google mobile-friendly test](https://search.google.com/test/mobile-friendly/result?id=OPXjC51ESN7aQgtAmaf9Uw).
+    - The website has passed the [Google mobile-friendly test](https://search.google.com/test/mobile-friendly/result?id=OPXjC51ESN7aQgtAmaf9Uw).

 - __Accessibility__